chrumck/SDDB/README.md

 Assemblies are also collections of **Components**.
 Components represent any piece of hardware which is a part of an installation or a subsystem mentioned above and has one or more of the following attributes: it is reusable and can be moved between Assemblies (including changing Projects); is valuable enough to be tracked and maintained; is uniquely distinguishable by a serial number or other tag; needs to be calibrated on regular basis.

 ###Demo Version
-A demo is available [here on Azure](https://sddb.azurewebsites.net/) .
+A demo copy of SDDB is available [here on Azure](https://sddb.azurewebsites.net/) .
 You can use guest / gu3st credentials to log in.